 Station Access Charges for Special Services

 Insofar as a TOC proposing to run a Special Service requires Station access as part of its operation, the TOC will be liable to pay an access charge in respect of that Station.
-The form and level of access charge will depend on the nature and duration of the Special Service, as well as any exclusive station services (as described in section 6.3 (Station Access Charges) above) requested by the TOC.
+The form and level of access charge will depend on the nature and duration of the Special Service, as well as any exclusive station services (as described in section 6.3 (Station Access Charges)) requested by the TOC.
 Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1.

 Financial Penalties and Incentives